 How can ownership of the 2030 Agenda for Sustainable Development be increased?

-During the Forum: Future Affairs conference at the Federal Foreign Office on 29 May, where representatives from Germany, Latin America and the Caribbean discussed how future technologies are transforming global diplomacy and creating new challenges, Flávia hosted the GDL Session “Co-creating a digital agenda for peace and sustainable development”.
+During the Future Affairs Berlin 2019 conference at the Federal Foreign Office on 29 May, where representatives from Germany, Latin America and the Caribbean discussed how future technologies are transforming global diplomacy and creating new challenges, Flávia hosted the GDL Session “Co-creating a digital agenda for peace and sustainable development”.
 In her session, she invited the participants to reflect on the digital transformation, its challenges and opportunities for the Agenda 2030.

 Jörg: The 2030 Agenda is a broad framework which takes into account the different dimensions of sustainable development.
 How do you break the SDGs down into something concrete?